-- Irritable bowel syndrome is characterised by abdominal pain, bloating and alternating constipation and diarrhoea.
+- Irritable bowel syndrome is characterised by abdominal discomfort, bloating and a change in bowel habits (constipation or diarrhoea).

-- The cause is unknown, but environmental factors – such as changes of routine, emotional stress, infection and diet – can trigger an attack.
+- There is no single cause for this condition, but environmental factors – such as changes of routine, emotional stress, infection, toileting behaviours and diet – can trigger symptoms.

 Symptoms of IBS